-Credit Shelter Trusts: Used by couples whose estates are over one million dollars (including your life insurance) to save tens of thousands of dollars in estate taxes by creating an estate for each spouse, allowing a couple to pass up to two million dollars estate tax free instead of only one million.
+Credit Shelter Trusts: Used by couples whose estates are over 5.5 million dollars (including your life insurance) to save estate taxes by creating an estate for each spouse, allowing a couple to pass up to eleven million dollars estate tax free instead of 5.5 million.

 What a Living Trust Can Do For You

 If you become disabled or are unable to manage your estate, your living trust avoids the need for a court mandated guardianship for the trust assets.
 The successor trustee you’ve named will step in and manage your affairs without government interference and expense.

 It Avoids Probate.